 4. Amplification of ligated circular DNA molecule:

 The template is ready for the amplification.
 Here we can amplify the single template or both, it depends on us.

-The unknown DNA fragment is now between the two known fragments.
+The unknown DNA fragment is now present between the two known fragments.

 On the one side of the circular DNA is our known DNA sequence for what we had design primers.
 See the figure, the primers bind to the known DNA sequence but amplifies outward to the known DNA.